-Cotopaxi Volcano is an unforgettable destination, and one of the most beautiful destinations Ecuador has to offer.
+Cotopaxi Volcano is an unforgettable sight to behold – one of South America’s most impressive volcanoes – and one of the most beautiful destinations Ecuador has to offer.
 Planning a visit to Cotopaxi as a day trip from Quito is a fantastic way to add it to a quick itinerary.

 If you’re looking to spend a bit more time enjoying Cotopaxi, by far the best way to visit is by booking a stay at The Secret Garden Cotopaxi.
 This retreat-like hotel (also with hostel rooms!) is situated in the heart of Cotopaxi National Park and offers visits to the volcano’s refuge and glacier line, fun excursions like horseback riding and biking down the side of the volcano, and hikes at other nearby volcanoes.